tekknolagi/tekknolagi.github.com/_posts/2025-02-03-scrapscript-ir.md

         return self.instr_type
 ```

+One thing to note is that SCCP requires either pre-computing or incrementally
+discovering *use edges* in your IR.
+That is, when it updates the type of
+instruction *A*, it needs to know what other instructions use *A* so that they
+can be re-queued for analysis.

 Also please ignore the using-lists-as-queues thing which is terribly slow.
 You
 should instead use a proper queue or deque structure.